Key course information

 On completion of your course you may choose to progress onto these following courses

-Learners who achieve this qualification could progress to:• Level 2 Certificate in the Principles of End of Life Care • Level 3 Certificate in the Principles of End of Life Care • Level 2 Certificate in Understanding Dignity and Safeguarding in Health And Social Care • Level 3 Certificate in Preparing to Work in Adult Social Care • Level 3 Certificate in Stroke Care Management • Level 2 Certificate in the Principles of Dementia Care • Level 3 Certificate in Understanding the Principles of Dementia Care.
+Learners who achieve this qualification could progress to: • Level 3 Certificate in the Principles of End of Life Care • Level 3 Certificate in Preparing to Work in Adult Social Care • Level 3 Certificate in Stroke Care Management • Level 3 Certificate in Understanding the Principles of Dementia Care.